lalazaryanqa/python-unit-testing-practice/README.md

 The purpose of this project is to demonstrate:

-- Python fundamentals
-- Test design
+* Writing simple Python functions
-- Automated testing with pytest
+* Creating automated tests with pytest
-- Parameterized test cases
+* Using parameterized test cases
-- Basic QA engineering practices
+* Handling valid and invalid inputs
+* Applying basic QA testing principles

 ## Technologies

-- Python
+* Python 3
-- Pytest
+* Pytest
-- Git
+* Git
-- GitHub
+* GitHub

+## Project Description

+This project contains a simple function that classifies a day number as:

+* Workday (`Arbeitstag`)
+* Weekend (`Wochenende`)
+* Invalid weekday (`Ungültiger Wochentag`)

+The functionality is covered by automated tests written with pytest.

 ## Project Structure